K. G. Bopaiah

-Kombarana Ganapathy Bopaiah (born 17 October 1951) is an Indian politician who was also the Speaker of the Karnataka Legislative Assembly.
-He is a leader of the Bharatiya Janata Party (BJP).
-He has been appointed pro tem speaker of the Legislative Assembly by the Governor of Karnataka.
+Kombarana Ganapathy Bopaiah (born 17 October 1951) is an Indian politician who served as the Speaker of the Karnataka Legislative Assembly.
+He is affiliated with the Bharatiya Janata Party (BJP) and has been appointed the pro tem speaker of the Legislative Assembly by the Governor of Karnataka in 2018.

 Early life

-K. G. Bopaiah was born in a Kodagu Gowda (Arebashe Gowda) family on 17 October 1951 at Kalur, a small village near Madikeri in Kodagu district.
-He is the second son of Kombarana Ganapathy and Chinnamma.
-He completed his primary education in the Kalur Government Primary School and went to Chettalli in Somwarpet taluk for high school.
-He obtained his BSc degree from the then Government Senior College (now, Field Marshal K.M.
-Cariappa College) at Somwarpet in 1974.
-After completing his BSc, he joined the BMS College in Bangalore to study law.
-After completing his graduation in law as a gold medallist, he returned to Madikeri in 1980 and started practising law.
+K. G. Bopaiah was born into a Kodagu Gowda (Arebashe Gowda) family on 17 October 1951 at Kalur, a small village near Madikeri in Kodagu district.
+He received his primary education at the Kalur Government Primary School and later attended high school in Chettalli, Somwarpet taluk.
+In 1974, he earned his BSc degree from the then Government Senior College (now known as Field Marshal K.M.
+Cariappa College) in Somwarpet.

+Following his undergraduate studies, Bopaiah pursued law at BMS College in Bangalore.
+He excelled in his legal studies and graduated as a gold medallist.
+In 1980, he returned to Madikeri and commenced his career as a practicing lawyer.

 Political career

 He was closely associated with the Rashtriya Swayamsevak Sangh (RSS) and the Sangh Parivar since his childhood.
 Also, he was an active member of the Akhil Bharatiya Vidyarthi Parishad during his college days.
 He participated in the movement against the Kambadakada dam project in Kodagu proposed by the government in the 1970s.
 He was arrested during the Emergency in Bangalore and imprisoned along with thousands of other opposition activists.

 He was appointed General Secretary of the Kodagu district unit of the BJP and elevated as its president in the 1990s.
 In 2004, he was elected as a MLA from Madikeri constituency as a BJP candidate.
 In 2008, he was re-elected again as a BJP candidate from Virajpet constituency after the de-limitation exercise reduced the number of seats in Kodagu district from three to two.

 He served as pro tem Speaker after the BJP victory and administered oath of office to all the members of the Legislative Assembly.
 Later, he was unanimously elected as the Deputy Speaker of the Legislative Assembly.
 On 30 December 2009, he was elected as the Speaker of the Karnataka Legislative Assembly following the resignation of the previous speaker, Jagadish Shettar.
 The election of the Speaker, however, was held under chaotic circumstances as the Opposition parties wanted the elections to be postponed due to the death of the Kannada actor Vishnuvardhan.
 However, the government went ahead with the election process and K.G.
 Bopaiah was elected as Speaker, defeating the Opposition candidate, T.B.
 Jayachandra of the Indian National Congress.
 He was the first person from Kodagu district to become Speaker of the Karnataka Legislative Assembly.

-He is currently a member of the Karnataka Legislative Assembly.
-He was chosen as the pro tem speaker by the Governor of Karnataka for the floor test held on 19 May 2018.
+He was elected as a member of the Karnataka Legislative Assembly and was chosen as the pro tem speaker by the Governor of Karnataka for the floor test held on 19 May 2018.